Kombucha | 12 Pack

 Below are some components to consider as you weigh whether or not to drink kombucha during breastfeeding.

-Most commercially produced foods in our country are pasteurized, and those that aren’t can pose additional food safety risk to vulnerable populations like children, elderly, pregnant or breastfeeding moms.
+Most commercially produced foods in our country are pasteurized, and those that aren’t can pose an additional food safety risk to vulnerable populations like children, elderly, pregnant or breastfeeding moms.
+That’s why it’s important to examine kombucha breastfeeding effects alongside everything in your diet.

 However, raw kombucha is different.